 367. PROXY VOTING PROHIBITED.

-No remote voting or proxy shall be permitted either for the purpose of voting or for the purpose of obtaining a quorum.
+No remote voting or proxy shall be permitted either for the purpose of voting or for the purpose of obtaining a quorum; except, that remote voting may be allowed at the Chairman’s discretion.

 368. SUMMONS OF MEMBERS.